1. Rooms for two children 11 or younger can be included at no charge, depending on availability.

 From the tomb

 you will proceed on a drive to Lutyens’ New Delhi.
 Time permitting, this drive will include photo opportunities at some of the following attractions - the exterior of the massive and awe-inspiring Rashtrapati Bhawan (known as Viceroy’s House during the British era), Delhi’s landmark structure India Gate, a golden domed Sikh Temple (Bangla Sahib Gurudwara), & the Birla Temple.
 The last part of this excursion is a drive through Connaught Place, which is New Delhi’s downtown.

 If you are boarding an afternoon or early evening flight to Mumbai (or elsewhere), this tour may need to be shortened, depending on the time of your flight.

 If you are boarding your international flight (usually late evening or early morning), your vehicle and chauffeur stay with you until your assisted check in at the airport.
 This is a good time to do some last minute shopping and/or sightseeing if you are so inclined.
 If your international flight departs early in the morning you may want us to arrange a room for you so you can rest.

 Our services end at Delhi airport.

-Please let us know if you would like us to quote transfer services in Mumbai (or any other city), and if you will need a chauffeur and vehicle while you wait for your international flight check-in at this other city.
+Please let us know if you would like us to quote transfer services in Mumbai (or any other city), or if you will need a chauffeur and vehicle in the other city while you wait for your international flight.